 - Protocol: There are two hormones recommended in this case:

-- Tryptophan – This sleep hormone, at a dose of 500-2000 mg at bedtime, is the first treatment of choice.
+- Tryptophan – This sleep hormone, at a dose of 500 to 2000 mg at bedtime, is the first treatment of choice.

 - Melatonin – If tryptophan does not resolve the problem, consider taking melatonin in an immediate-release form for bedtime-only insomnia, or in a delayed-release form for later-in-the-night awakenings.
 Start with the lowest dose and increase slowly at bedtime.
-I recommend taking 0.5-5 mg (max dose).
+I recommend taking 0.5 to 5 mg (max dose).

 Sleep Issue: Individuals that have trouble relaxing, experience panic attacks, have muscle tension, feel overwhelmed, and have had success with benzodiazepine medications, may have a deficiency in GABA.